-As an out lesbian at the Episcopal Divinity School in Cambridge in the early 1980s, she was not so sure that she wanted ordination; and in that early process it was not so clear whether she could be ordained any way.
+Alice received degrees from Hartford Seminary and the Episcopal Divinity School in Cambridge.
+But she was not so sure that she wanted ordination, partly because in those early days it was not so clear whether she could be ordained any way.
 At that same time she became active in the Connecticut chapter of the United Church of Christ’s Coalition for LGBT Concerns that had been founded by Ken South.

 During this time a conservative church introduced a resolution against sexual assault at the Connecticut Conference annual meeting.
 While it didn’t say so specifically, the conversations overheard in the hallways implied the resolution was a way to attack gay people, as it was asserted that they were the cause of assaults on young people.
 Alice then stood up an announced that the Coalition supported the resolution as we are all against sexual assault.

-In the 1990s the United Church was working towards full communion with other Reformed and Lutheran denominations.
+In the 1990s, the United Church was working towards full communion with other Reformed and Lutheran denominations.
 Although it had a long-term relationship with the Reformed Church in America, the majority of that denomination was not in the same place as the United Church on LGBT issues.
 A special commission of equal numbers from each denomination was chosen for dialogue, understanding, and a way forward.
 The President of the UCC asked Alice to serve as the only out member of the commission.
 Communion was served at many of the meetings, and Alice volunteered to be the celebrant.
 While bringing the bread and the cup to each one present, an RCA representative told her he could not receive the sacrament from her.
 Not missing a beat, she then asked if she could bless him.
 He agreed, she laid her hand on him, said a blessing, and the service proceeded.

 Connecticut adopted marriage equality in November 2008.
 Eager to take advantage of it, and with the 25th anniversary of their holy union service coming up, the couple decided to make it legal, on their anniversary date.
 This time the service was held in the sanctuary of the Storrs Church.
 The large sanctuary was nicely filled with guests, a large choir, and hundreds of daffodils!
 What had once been hidden was now in the light.
 So many people whose lives they had touched and enriched came together to share the joy.

-Biography Date: November 2021
+Biography Date: November 2021; rev. January 2023